|Interment Location||Visited||Sequence in Graves I Have Visited|

 May 17, 1821 in a letter to daughter-in-law Louisa Catherine Adams

-John Adams was born in the town of Braintree in the Province of Massachusetts Bay on October 30, 1735.
+John Adams was born in the town of Braintree in the Province of Massachusetts Bay in October 1735.
 His mother, Susanna, came from the prominent Boylston family of the Boston area.
 His father, also named John, was a great-grandson of Priscilla Mullins and John Alden, who arrived in North America aboard the Mayflower in 1620.
-From his property at Penn’s Hill, the Adams patriarch worked as a farmer and a cobbler.
+From his property near Penn’s Hill, the Adams patriarch worked as a farmer and a cobbler.
 He also held a leadership position in the First Parish Church, where he was a deacon.

 Lacking a college education himself, Deacon John desired that his offspring receive the best education they could.
 This was particularly true of his eldest son, who bore his name. “[M]y father had destined his first born, long before his birth to a public Education,” the younger John Adams wrote in his autobiography.
 At one point in time, Deacon John was concerned that his progeny was more interested in playing marbles and flying kites than reading books.
 When John told his father he did not want to attend college, the deacon asked what he would do instead.
 “Be a farmer,” the boy replied.
 To teach his child a lesson, Deacon John took him early the next morning to collect thatch — a combination of plants such as grass, reeds, and straw.
 The work was difficult and John was covered in mud, but at the end of the long day he told his father he liked farming.
 “Ay but I dont like it so well,” the deacon replied, “so you shall go to School to day.”

 John disliked school because he felt his teacher, Mr. Cleverly, did not pay enough attention to his students and taught too slowly.
 When John was a teenager, he asked his father to remove him from school and let him farm full-time.
 He added, though, that if he had a better instructor, he would study as hard as he could and enroll in college as soon as he was prepared.
 That same night, Deacon John convinced Joseph Marsh, a local scholar, to take John as a pupil at his boarding school down the street.
-Under Mr. Marsh’s supervision, John became an avid reader.
+Under Mr. Marsh’s supervision, John became a more devoted reader.

 The second president was born on the second floor of this 1681 saltbox house, in the room behind the window on the far right of this picture.
-The JA birthplace, along with with the neighboring JQA birthplace and the family homestead of Peacefield, is part of the Adams National Historical Park.
-Though the area was part of Braintree when John Adams’ life began in 1735, this land was annexed by the newly-formed town of Quincy in 1792.
+The JA birthplace, along with with the neighboring JQA birthplace and the family homestead of Peacefield, is a component of the Adams National Historical Park.
+Though the area was part of Braintree when John Adams’s life began in 1735, this land was annexed by the newly-formed town of Quincy in 1792.
 Braintree still exists in a smaller form, and it is not uncommon for tourists who wish to see the historical park to mistakenly sojourn there instead of Quincy.

 Deacon John expected his son to graduate from Harvard and then follow in his footsteps as a leader in the church.
 But when young John was at Harvard, he began to doubt that parish work was the right fit for him.
-A significant factor in his decision was the trial of the minister of Lemuel Bryant, minister of Braintree’s church.
+A significant factor in his decision was the trial of Lemuel Bryant, minister of Braintree’s church.
 Bryant’s rhetoric contradicted the Calvinist doctrines and Puritan principles that were popular in New England during this Great Awakening period, such as predestination.
 This placed him in conflict with many church and town elders.
 John Adams was privy to the discussions that were held between his father and others in the back of their saltbox house at the Penn’s Hill farm.
 He read pamphlets and other writings on the matters at hand and was disenchanted by the “Spirit of Dogmatism and Bigotry in Clergy and Laity,” he reflected in 1804.
 He continued, “I perceived very clearly, as I thought, that the Study of Theology and the pursuit of it as a Profession would involve me in endless Altercations and make my Life miserable, without any prospect of doing any good to my fellow Men.”
 By the time he graduated from college in 1755, John Adams was still unsure what career he wanted to pursue, but was confident that his father would understand his decision to not enter the church.

-One of Adams’ mentors, leading Boston attorney Jeremiah Gridley, advised his informal pupil in 1758 to not wed at a young age so that he might avoid debt and focus on becoming better at his profession.
+One of Adams’s mentors, leading Boston attorney Jeremiah Gridley, advised his informal pupil in 1758 to not wed at a young age so that he might avoid debt and focus on becoming better at his profession.
 The young lawyer followed these instructions for six years, until, at age twenty-eight, he married nineteen-year-old Abigail Smith of Weymouth.
 Abigail’s maternal grandfather was Colonel John Quincy, a prominent Braintree resident.
 John was not impressed with Abigail when they first met in 1759.
 He wrote in his diary that she lacked “fondness [and] Tenderness.”
 As they spent more time together, however, John’s opinion drastically changed.
 He came to describe her as “Prudent, modest, delicate, soft, sensible, obliging, active.”
 Nine months after their October 1764 Wedding, Abigail gave birth to daughter Nabby.
 Almost precisely two years later, Abigail and John welcomed their firstborn son.
 The pair named him after Abigail’s grandfather, who died two days after the birth of his namesake.

-As John Adams’ family grew, he continued to strive to “Spread an Opinion of myself as a Lawyer of distinguished Genius, Learning, and Virtue.”
+As John Adams’s family grew, he continued to strive to “Spread an Opinion of myself as a Lawyer of distinguished Genius, Learning, and Virtue.”
 In the pre-Revolution era, John represented clients regardless of whether their allegiance lay with the Crown or the American colonies.
 In King v.
 Stewart, he represented a loyalist merchant whose home was broken into by upset neighbors.
 Richard King’s papers were burned and his family was intimidated, in part because of debts owed to him and suspicions that he was going to be appointed as a collector for the 1765 Stamp Act, which imposed an unpopular tax on the colonies.
 King pursued compensation, and his barn and a second house were burned in response.
 When the case went to court years later, his lawyer, John, wrote to Abigail, “These private Mobs, I do and will detest.”

-The front left room of the John Quincy Adams birthplace served as John Adams’ law office.
+The front left room of the John Quincy Adams birthplace served as John Adams’s law office.
 It was also in this space that he drafted the Massachusetts Constitution in fall 1779.
 The commonwealth’s vital document is the oldest-functioning constitution in the world.
 A modern copy of it sits on the round table in the center of the office.

 Adams was the first president to reside and work at the White House in Washington, D.C.
 An excerpt from the letter he wrote to the first lady upon moving in is carved into the mantel in the State Dining Room.